-It is super easy to replicate this noodle salad at home.
+It is super easy to replicate bún bò Nam Bộ at home.
 Stir-fried beef and colorful vegetables and herbs are placed on a bed of soft vermicelli noodles.
 To make it even more delicious, we sprinkle it with crunchy fried shallots and roasted peanuts.
+We then drizzle Vietnamese signature fish sauce dressing over the salad and give it a good mix before eating.
+Simple as it may sound, it is a feast to the eyes and stomach.
+I think this dish says quite a lot about Vietnamese cuisine which values a fresh, pure and clean taste.

 Ingredients

+My favorite beef cut for stir-frying is flank steak which is very flavorful.
+It becomes tender when marinated long enough.
 You can certainly choose another cut you like.
-The key here is to slice it against the grain thinly, marinate, and stir-fry in small batches.
+The key here is to slice it against the grain thinly, marinate briefly, and stir-fry in small batches.

+In terms of vegetables, I usually use at least two types of vegetables from this list: lettuce, micro greens, bean sprouts, carrots, and cucumber.
 As for herbs, I often choose mint and cilantro for their refreshing flavor and not too strong aroma.

 If you cook Vietnamese food frequently, it is always a good idea to have a pack of rice vermicelli noodles in the pantry.
 My favorite brand is Bamboo Tree (Ba cay tre).
 After trying several brands, I can conclude that their vermicelli noodles are the best.
+If your local Asian grocery stores don’t carry Bamboo tree vermicelli noodles, the second best brand to try is Three Ladies Brand Rice Vermicelli.

 It may be a matter of preference, but I like to eat my Vietnamese beef noodle salad warm.
 To do that, everything else must be ready before stir-frying the beef.

+The noodles can be warmed up by running them through hot water very briefly or microwaving them quickly.
+To warm up the dressing, you can microwave it for about 30 seconds.
 Put the noodles, veggies and herbs in the serving bowls, and then stir-fry the beef.
 Add the beef to the bowls, sprinkle peanuts and fried shallots, then serve immediately with the dressing.

-I’d love to hear what you think about the dish, so please feel free to leave a comment.
+⭐️ I’d love to hear what you think about the dish, so please feel free to leave a comment and a rating if you have tried it.
+New recipes are added every week so let’s connect on Facebook, Youtube, Pinterest and Instagram for the latest updates.
 You can find my collection of Vietnamese recipes here.
-I add new recipes every week so let’s connect on Facebook, Pinterest and Instagram for the latest updates.

 Ingredients